There is more to Notre Dame Paris than just the stained glass and rose windows.

-The Notre Dame Tower stands in the centre of Paris – at the official “zero” point.
+The Notre Dame Tower stands in the center of Paris – at the official “zero” point.

-This position and the Cathedral’s height helps you see fantastic views of Paris.
+This position and the Cathedral’s height help you see fantastic views of Paris.

-The building’s roof has the most magnificent gargoyles and chimaeras disguised as drains and pipes.
+The building’s roof has the most magnificent gargoyles and chimeras disguised as drains and pipes.

-Once you are up on the Tower, you can’t miss these decorations, which also make for great photographs.
+Once you are up on the Tower, you can’t miss these decorations, making for great photographs.
 Book your Tower tickets now